ShreyasRiddle/housefly/README.md

 # Housefly: Buffalo Profitability Scoring Engine

-A resume-quality real estate web application that displays profitability scores for each of Buffalo's 35 official planning neighborhoods.
+A real estate web application that displays profitability scores for each of Buffalo's 35 official planning neighborhoods.
 The score is generated from real-world public datasets using a weighted algorithm incorporating crime, infrastructure, demographics, and sentiment.

 ## Features